It’s quarter to ten on a Wednesday night, and I’m standing on a station platform in Bukhara, Uzbekistan.

 On this journey we were three in our carriage, and with luggage to contend with, things were a little tight.
 Upper bunks were already folded down for the night, and our carriage guard handed out sheets and blankets for us to make up our beds.
 The carriages were air conditioned, but not until the train got underway; from sweaty heat as we waited for departure, by morning we were shivering under blankets.
 Old-fashioned sliding doors gave us privacy, and deadbolts on each door gave us security.
 Toilets were at either end of the carriage, but otherwise it was a no-frills affair.

-With our train setting off at 10:30pm and arriving in Tashkent at 06:30am, we settled down for what proved to be a comfortable night, rocked to sleep by the train.
+With our train setting off at 10:30pm and arriving in Tashkent train station at 06:30am, we settled down for what proved to be a comfortable night, rocked to sleep by the motion of the carriage.
 We woke the next morning to the Uzbek landscape rolling past, the westerly deserts having by now made way for farmland and greenery as we approached the capital.
-As we rolled into Tashkent station, we passed the sleek, futuristic nose of one of the high-speed trains, waiting to make its way back to Bukhara.
+As we rolled into our destination, we passed the sleek, futuristic nose of the Tashkent to Samarkand high-speed train, waiting to make its way back to the west.
 Are they more comfortable?
 Undoubtedly, but for sheer experience you can’t beat the Soviet night train across the desert.

 This post is not sponsored.